-This course is perfect if you have an interest in how the country is governed, different political systems and how they work.
+This course is perfect if you have an interest in news and current affairs, how the country is governed, different political systems and how they work.

 Areas of study in year one include: